icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 He is related to the Tanalgo siblings (Rose, Bing and JM) who happens to be the owners of Bacolod Chicken Inasal.
 It's a wholly owned subsidiary restaurant that orginated in Bacolod.

-This time me and Jerome were talking about native chickens, how the Inasal is made, and all of it's secret behind it.
+This time, me and Jerome were talking about native chickens, how the Inasal is made, and all of it's secret behind it.
 It's a pleasing story to hear especially when you are hungry.

 North Cotobato and Bacolod.
 Two places that I haven't been but now have more reason to visit.